 This doesn’t have to stay a dream.
 Let’s talk.

 Here’s what one mama had to say about working with me:

 “Sarah will refresh your soul.
 Her giftedness in coaching, questions and insight have taken me from a paralyzed young mom to a confident woman with a clear vision and action steps for a satisfying and abundant life.” – Laura

 This was my story.
 For years, as a young mother, I struggled to identify my own dreams and desires.
 I played a supporting role in other people’s dreams and learned a ton, but mostly, I was miserable because I was never willing to risk it all and say what I want.
 I wrestled with severe postpartum anxiety and depression and at some points, felt like giving up on dreams and even life completely.

-Halfway through the worst year of my life, I enlisted the guidance of a Life Coach, who provided me with support and encouragement and who helped me remember who I truly was.
+After several months of struggling on my own with postpartum anxiety and depression, I reached out for the guidance of a Life Coach, who provided me with support and encouragement and who helped me remember who I truly was and what I wanted for myself, my marriage and my family.
 The experience was invaluable.
 A year later, I started working with another therapist in order to further clarify my calling and clear the path for my dreams.

 The financial and time investments in my own coaching and therapy were moderate and at times, I was not sure if I could afford it.
 But the support, guidance and breakthrough I received was worth it.
 I am who I am today because of the investment these people made in me, but mostly because of the investment I made in myself.

 Now, as a Therapist and Coach for mothers and families in the early childhood years, I am turning my own education and experience toward others like me, mothers who are struggling to figure out who they are after having children, fighting with postpartum anxiety or depression, or trying to reclaim the passion and purpose in their lives and marriages.